 Cognitive biases affect our everyday lives in a multitude of ways.
-A bias can lead to error in thinking, unfair discrimination, and poor decision-making.
+A bias can lead to errors in thinking, unfair discrimination, and poor decision-making.

 What exactly is a bias?
 A bias is simply a deviation from human rationality.

 Avoiding bias is key to being a fair, logical, and efficient employee as well as a leader.
 A lack of bias can give you a better reputation and help you avoid bad outcomes.

 In this article, we will cover what cognitive bias is, how it manifests in our daily lives, and what to do about it.

 What is Cognitive Bias?
 Definition & Meaning

 When we rationally make decisions and think, we rely primarily on logic and our surroundings.